seL4/docs/seL4_1.0.0-rt-dev.md

 Criticality is a new field for threads.
 The kernel has a system criticality level which can be set by the user.
-When the criticality level is raised, threads with criticality &gt;= the criticality level have their priorities boosted such that they are chosen by the scheduler over low criticality threads.
+When the criticality level is raised, threads with criticality >= the criticality level have their priorities boosted such that they are chosen by the scheduler over low criticality threads.